jusoakley/simplydash/README.md

 ## Acknowledgments

 Many thanks to Alison, Colin, and Luke!
-Your insights proved helpful and educational.
-Hope you get to have more fun with this project!
+Your insights proved helpful and educational. -Justin
--Justin